rethinkdb/rethinkdb-rs/1-get-started/drivers/writing-drivers.md

 # Notes on connections #

-While it's technically possible to run multiple queries on the same connection, there are caveats to be aware of:

-* Your TCP connection must be threadsafe.
-* The server will process queries on the same connection sequentially.
-If you send  `query1` and `query2` on the same connection, you will receive the responses in the same order.
-This gives you a de facto guarantee that a read following a write on the same connection will always "see" the write as long as it's successful, even if the write has not yet been acknowledged.
+Starting with RethinkDB 2.0 (`V0_4`), the server will process multiple queries in parallel rather than sequentially, and there is no guarantee that a read following a write on the same connection will "see" the results of the write as long as it's successful.
+(Previous versions of the server would process multiple queries on the same connection sequentially.)

-Because the server sequentially executes queries on the same connection, you should not release a connection in the pool as soon as you receive a response.
+You should not release a connection in the pool as soon as you receive a response.
 Only release the connection when you receive a response of a type other than `SUCCESS_PARTIAL` or `SUCCESS_FEED`.

 # Get help #